 I have great communication with my supervisor.
 And I get to help patients.
 Many patients are surprised when they come here that we really are here to help them.
 It makes you feel good.
 Staff are great to work with; we are like a family.
 We’re very busy, so the day goes by quickly.
 My ideas are heard and sometimes implemented.
 We all try to work as a team.

 – Cheryl Mosley, Front Office Coordinator (since 2004)

 I love that I get to spend as much time as a patient needs, as often as they need, to help them understand and cope with their diabetes.
 I love my colleagues, who inspire me to do the best I can for every patient, without judgment.
 I love that we look at a patient’s insurance status only to figure out how to help them, not to determine whether we will help them.

-– Mary Malloy, Primary Care and Chronic Disease Management Nurse (since 2008)
+– Mary Malloy, RN, Primary Care Nurse and Certified Diabetes Educator (since 2008)